 How cybercriminals gain access to your data

 With gaps present in both company’s software protection and employee training, cybercriminals dug in.
-According to IBM’s X-Force Threat Intelligence Index 2023, the primary way cybercriminals accessed data in the industry was through phishing schemes, which made up 51% of the cases studied.
+According to IBM’s X-Force Threat Intelligence Index 2023, the primary way cybercriminals accessed data in the industry was through phishing schemes, which made up 50% of the transportation cases studied.
 Data theft was the most common outcome of these attacks, followed by extortion and impacts on brand reputation.
 No matter the company’s size, making sure cybersecurity measures and training are put in place will go a long way in combating the cyber risks in this industry.

 The importance of adequate cyber protection